Habibitch: Artistic career

 Habibtich discovered voguing in 2011 during a trip to San Francisco with their partner at the time.
-There, they worked for an LGBT film festival where the film Paris is Burning, directed by Jennie Livingston, was screened.
+There, they worked for an LGBTQ film festival where the film Paris is Burning, directed by Jennie Livingston, was screened.
 Watching this film, has thus, sparked a real « epiphany » in them.

 In 2013, Habibitch auditioned for a professional hip hop dance school, which then admitted her into the school.
 Already involved in activism, they then lived as a squatter and got more involved in the queer, feminist, and anarchist milieu as an intersectional activist.
 Later, they joined the Paris Ballroom scene and community where they met Kiddy Smile, who took an interest in them and allowed them to join the House of Mizhani in 2015.

-In 2017, they organized their first dance conference, that they called Decolonize the Dancefloor which they then adapted depending on the where the events and places they participate and intervene in, following an approach that prioritizes the «application of all of their intersectional and decolonial practices in dance».
+In 2017, they organized their first dance conference, that they called Decolonize the Dancefloor which they then adapted depending on the events and places they participate and intervene in, following an approach that prioritizes the «application of all of their intersectional and decolonial practices in dance».

 Simultaneously, Habibitch conducts workshops and animates conferences.
 They are also the godmother of House of Gorgeous Gucci in Paris, and provide initiation classes of waacking in the Parc de la Villette, in Paris.